TatyanaZakiryanova/TatyanaZakiryanova/README.md

-# Hello, I'm Tatyana
+# Hello, I'm Tatyana!

-and I'm a frontend developer.
+I'm a frontend developer with a strong passion for working on the logic behind user interfaces.

+Here's my [favorite project](https://datanasa.netlify.app/) that showcases my skills.
+Thanks to the NASA API you can collect space photos :smile:

 ## Tech stack: